 - social security benefits in other countries;

-Ms Catherine Lack is responsible for this consultation, in collaboration with Ms Sandra Garlejo.
-They take on cases on appointment only (by telephone or at the reception, never via email).
+Ms Catherine Lack and Ms Sandra Garlejo are responsible for this consultation.
+They take on cases on appointment only (by telephone at 022 304 48 60, never via email).

-Our consultations (except for our walk-in information and assistance service) are available on appointment only.
-Please make an appointment by calling us at 022/304.48.60, or by coming by our offices during opening hours (see below).
+Our consultations are available on appointment only.
+Please make an appointment by calling us at 022/304.48.60.
 We will not take appointments via email!